HEP-KE/mcp-ke/CONTRIBUTING.md

 1. Create a new file in `tools/` (e.g., `tools/my_tool.py`)
 2. Decorate your function with `@tool` from smolagents
+3. Add a docstring to your function with a brief description of the tool, Args, and Returns details
+4. Add type hints for function parameters and return (supports: str, int, float, bool, dict, list, object)
-3. Done - the server auto-discovers it on startup
+5. Done - the server auto-discovers the new tool on startup

 ## Example